ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05 Callable Types And Annotations.md

-# Chapter 5: Callable Types and Annotations
+# Callable Types And Annotations

 ## Annotating Functions and Lambdas